We see daffodils as yellow, but a bee will see them differently because they see ultra-violet light. The colour of something depends on the perceiver.

 The other says, ‘Do you mind?
 I’m eating my dinner.’

 Every creature creates its own reality.
 With its senses it selects the data it needs, and interprets that data to suit the organism it happens to be.
 We humans might see a tree as a source of shade, or a source of income, while a wood-grub might see it as food.

 ‘To a worm in a horseradish the world is horseradish.’

-Humans have different realities to that of bees, pigeons and flies.
+Humans have different realities from that of bees, pigeons and flies.
 Do we have different realities from each other?

 We sure do.
 When someone says each person is unique, they are right.
-Yes, at a glance we might appear to be similar to one another, given that psychologists and advertisers find us predictable, we succumb to the same societal beliefs, adopt the same cultural mores, laugh at the same sitcom jokes . . . but dig a little deeper and we find a different story: the complexity of our brain and the multiplicity of the interpretations we make of the countless events each one of us experiences, means we really are unique.
-We are so different from one another that we are like remote islands barely explored (even by ourselves) in a vast sea.
+Yes, psychologists and advertisers find us predictable, and many of us adopt the same cultural mores and beliefs, and laugh at the same sitcom jokes . . . but dig a little deeper and we find a different story: the multiplicity of the interpretations each one of us can make of the countless diverse events we experience means we really are unique.
+We are so different from one another that we are like remote islands barely explored, in a vast sea.

 Not only are we different from one another, we are alone.
 Orson Welles once said, ‘We are born alone, we live alone, we die alone.’
 He was right.
 You were born alone, even though your mother was there, the doctor was there and the nurses were there.
-You were just a blob in your mother’s arms.
+You were just a blob in your mother’s arms trying to make sense of it all.
 No one in that maternity ward could have known, or even imagined, what you were experiencing.